|Student Learning Outcomes -|

 - recognize and reflect in writing how art produced by women artists reflects the aesthetic values of their historical period.

-- When taught on campus: an adequate slide collection, access to digital images, and projection equipment (e.g., DVD/VCR, slide projector, screen, etc.)
+- When taught on campus: an adequate slide collection and/or access to digital images, and projection equipment (e.g., DVD/VCR, slide projector, screen, etc.)

 - When taught via Foothill Global Access, ongoing access to a computer with e-mail software and capabilities; e-mail address: Java-script enabled internet browsing software.